Fees and Policies

 A Note on Insurance and Medicare

 Miles Pelvic Therapy is an “out of network” provider.
-This means that we do not have a relationship with your insurance company or bill insurance.
-Most insurance carriers do offer “out of network” physical therapy coverage and often reimburse 50-80%.
-We encourage you to submit a superbill if you have benefits.
-We will provide superbills/receipts upon request.
+This means that we do not have a relationship or bill insurance companies, but most insurance carriers DO offer “out of network” physical therapy benefits.
+If you have this coverage, they often reimburse 50-80%.
+For example, if you pay Miles PT $150 for a visit and your insurance reimburses 80%, then you will receive $120 back.
+This is like a reverse co-pay of $30.
+We provide superbills/receipts upon request each visit.

 Miles Pelvic Therapy is not a Medicare provider.
 Unfortunately, Medicare has rules that limit us from seeing you for services that are covered by an in-network Medicare provider.
 If you are a Medicare beneficiary and would still like to request treatment, please call our clinic phone number and we can discuss further.